join-monster/join-monster/docs/pagination.md

 })
 ```

-Because the cursor identifies it's object by a key, it will not be tripped up by insertions at the beginning.
+When used with other arguments to the field, this is useful for paginating dynamically sorted connections.

+Because the cursor identifies its object by a key, it will not be tripped up by insertions at the beginning.
 However, this uniqueness removes the possibility of "recursive paging" with nested connections, since each list of posts has a different sequence of cursors.
 You can still get the beginning or end of nested connections though.

 ```gql